kubagp1/lesson-plan/README.md

 - Click on any teacher room or class to redirect to its plan
 - Dynamic URL routing
 - Single Page Application
-- User can hide unnecessary columns (coming soon)
+- User can hide unnecessary columns
 - Highlight current lesson
 - Title of the website changes when you change the plan
 - Available from a single IP address